mlisook/paper-input-place/README.md

 Indicates to the control that selection of a place is mandatory and that an empty input is not valid.

 ## Methods - Convenience Functions
+While not needed for the main purpose, the user entering a place, you may have existing data you need to geocode for use in the element.
+We make these functions available here since the Google API is already loaded.

 ### geocode(address)
-The `geocode` function takes an address as it's parameter and returns a _promise_ for a result which is a _place object_ as described in the place property above.
+The `geocode` function takes an address as its parameter and returns a _promise_ for a result which is a _place object_ as described in the place property above.
 Note that this does not have any effect on the control's properties (but, of course one could turn around and set the value property with information from the place detail returned).
 ```js
 this.$$('paper-input-place').geocode(address).then(
   function(result) {